FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 [Rossmann dataset from Kaggle](https://www.kaggle.com/c/rossmann-store-sales) to simulate this problem by removing the data of some of the stores.
 The data consists of a *train* dataset with information about the sales and daily features of the stores, e.g. if a promotion happened (`promo`), as well as a *store* dataset with time-independent store features.
-Here's what we wanna do, our little experiment and study protocol:
+Here's what we wanna do in our little experiment and study protocol:

 1. join the data from Kaggle's `train.csv` dataset with the general store features from the `store.csv` dataset,
 2. perform some really basic feature engineering and encoding of the categorical features,
 3. split the data into train and test where we treat the stores from train as being opened for a long time and the ones from test as newly opened,
-4. fit our hierarchical model on the train dataset to infer the "global" parameters of the upper hierarchy,
+4. fit our hierarchical model on the train dataset to infer the "global" parameters of the upper model hierarchy,
 5. take only the first 7 days for each store in the test data, which we assume to know, and fit our model only inferring the local, i.e. store-specific, parameters of the lower hierarchy while keeping the global ones fixed,
 6. compare the inferred parameters of a test store to: